Ciomadul: Tephras

-Ciomadul has produced far-flung tephras, which reached as far as Ukraine and have been recovered from the Ursului Cave of the Perșani Mountains.
-Some tephra layers found in two drilling cores of the Black Sea may have originated at Ciomadul but reliably distinguishing between Ciomadul tephras and these from Nisyros and Anatolian volcanoes is difficult.
+Ciomad has produced far-flung tephras, which reached as far as Ukraine and have been recovered from the Ursului Cave of the Perșani Mountains.
+Some tephra layers found in two drilling cores of the Black Sea may have originated at Ciomad but reliably distinguishing between Ciomadul tephras and these from Nisyros and Anatolian volcanoes is difficult.

-The Roxolany Tephra has been found as far as Odessa, Ukraine, 350 km away from Ciomadul.
+The Roxolany Tephra has been found as far as Odesa, Ukraine, 350 km away from Ciomadul.
 If the Roxolany Tephra was formed by the youngest eruption of Ciomadul, the youngest eruption would have occurred 29,600 calibrated radiocarbon years ago based on independent dates of the tephra.
 From the other point of view, the clinopyroxene‐bearing Roxolany tephra was unlikely to be derived from Ciomadul, as it differs significantly from Ciomadul typical phenocryst assemblage containing amphibole.
 Based on new chronostratigraphic model for the Roxolany section, supported by updated magnetostratigraphic results and compiled existing radiocarbon and optically stimulated luminescence dates, the Roxolany tephra was deposited around 143,800 years ago.